narrative-environments/CourseCompendium/Ontology.md

 Taken as the interaction between understanding and creation, design is ontological in that it is a conversation about possibilities; It is about the making of worlds and knowledges otherwise, that is, worlds and knowledges constructed on the basis of different ontological commitments, likely to yield collective ways of living less marked by modernist forms of domination.
 This brings to attention more explicitly the politics of design.

+**Notes**

+**[1]** Tony Lawson notes that the term ‘ontologia’ appears to have been coined in 1613 by two philosophers working independently of each other, Jacob Lorhard, in _Theatrum Philosophicum_ and Rudolf Göckel in _Lexicon Philosophicum_.
+In its English form, the first occurrence seems to be in Bailey’s 1721 Dictionary, where ontology is defined as ‘an account of being in the abstract’.
+Thus, ontology as the science or study of being should be distinguished from both epistemology, which is a concern with knowledge, and methodology proper, a concern with method.

 **References**

 Blaser, Mario.
 2010\. _Storytelling: globalization from the Chaco and beyond_.
 Durham: Duke University Press.